-16 xed Rate Perpetual Capital Security ovisions Applicable (i) Rates of of Distrib ution: (a) Reset Applicable (A) (B) First Reset Date Reset Date(s) 15 February 2029 The First Reset Date and each date falling every five years after the First Reset Date, not adjusted for non-Business Days
+16 Fixed Rate Perpetual Capital Security Provisions Capital Security Applicable

+(i) Rates of Distribution: oution:

+(a) Reset Applicable

+(A) First Reset Date 16 October 2029

+(B) Reset Date(s) The First Reset Date and each date falling every five years after the First Reset Date, not adjusted for non-Business Days

 (C) Relevant Rate 5-year SORA-OIS, where: "5-year SORA-OIS" means (a) the rate per annum which appears on the "OTC SGD OIS" page on Bloomberg under "BGN" appearing under the column headed "Ask" (or such other substitute page thereof or if there is no substitute page, the screen page which is the generally accepted page used by market participants at that time as determined by an independent financial institution (which is appointed by the Issuer and notified to the Calculation Agent)) for a 5-year period at the close of business on the second business day prior to the relevant Reset Date (the " Reset Distribution Date "), or (b) if a Benchmark Event has occurred in relation to the "5-year SORA OIS", such rate as determined in accordance with Condition 4(I)(i).
-(D) Reset Period 5 years (E) Initial Spread 1.3348 per cent. (b) Initial Distribution Rate: 4.50 per cent. per annum payable semi- annually in arrear (ii) Distribution Period(s): Each period from (and including) a Distribution Payment Date to (but excluding) the subsequent Distribution Payment Date, except that the first Distribution Period will commence on (and include) the Issue Date. (iii) Distribution Payment Date(s): 15 February and 15 August in each year (not adjusted for non-Business Days) commencing on the Distribution Payment Date falling on 15 February 2024 (iv) Distribution Stopper: Applicable (v) Fixed Distribution Amount[(s)]: Not Applicable (vi) Broken Amount[(s)]: Not Applicable (vii) Day Count Fraction (Condition 4(i)): Actual/365 (Fixed) (viii) Other terms relating to the method of calculating interest for Fixed Rate Perpetual Capital Securities: Benchmark Discontinuation (General) (Condition 4(I)(i)) is applicable Floati ng Rate Provisions Not Applicable
+(D) Reset Period 5 years (E) Initial Spread 1.3165 per cent. (b) Initial Distribution Rate: 4.05 per cent. per annum payable in arrear on (subject to Condition 8(f)) each Distribution Payment Date (ii) Distribution Period(s): Each period from (and including) a Distribution Payment Date to (but excluding) the subsequent Distribution Payment Date, except that the first Distribution Period will commence on (and include) the Issue Date. (iii) Distribution Payment Date(s): 16 April and 16 October in each year (not adjusted for non-Business Days) commencing on the Distribution Payment Date falling on 16 October 2024 (iv) Distribution Stopper: Applicable (v) Fixed Distribution Amount[(s)]: Not Applicable (vi) Broken Amount[(s)]: Not Applicable (vii) Day Count Fraction (Condition 4(i)): Actual/365 (Fixed) (viii) Other terms relating to the method of calculating interest for Fixed Rate Perpetual Capital Securities: Benchmark Discontinuation (General) (Condition 4(I)(i)) is applicable 17 Float ing Rate Provisions Not Applicable